AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 to the agent and provides the context necessary to complete the task.
 This is a task-specific feature, and different reasoning problems will require different conversation templates, although they can follow a similar format.
-We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then instantiate the ``ReasoningGym`` object which converts a Hugging Face dataset into a Gymnasium-style environment.
+We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then drive a single-turn rollout env over the question and answer columns of our dataset with an in-process ``env_factory`` (a prompt dataset is just an
+environment: each rollout runs its own env instance in-process via :meth:`RolloutHarness.local <agilerl.llm_envs.RolloutHarness.local>`).

-.. collapse:: Convert HuggingFace Dataset to Gymnasium Environment
+.. collapse:: Build the Single-Turn Rollout Environment

     .. code-block:: python

-        conversation = [
+        conversation_template = [
             {
                 "role": "system",
                 "content": "You are a helpful assistant.
 You first think about the reasoning process in your mind and then provide the user with the answer.",